osquery/osquery/docs/wiki/installation/cli-flags.md

 at that interval.
 But rather, each query should run at about the interval.
 A default schedule splay of 10% is applied to each query when the configuration is loaded.

+`--pack_refresh_interval=3600`

+Query Packs may optionally include one or more discovery queries, which allow you to use osquery queries to manage which packs should be loaded at runtime.
+Osquery will natively re-run the discovery queries from time to time, to make sure that all of the correct packs are executing.
+This flag allows you to specify that interval.

+`--schedule_default_interval=3600`

+Optionally set the default interval value.
+This is used if you schedule a query which does not define an interval.

 `--worker_threads=4`

 Number of work dispatch threads.